pagkly/Zed/Investopedia3/Holdover Tenant.md

 ## Understanding Holdover Tenants

 [Landlords who want to avoid the mistake](https://www.investopedia.com/financial-edge/0909/11-mistakes-inexperienced-landlords-make.aspx) of winding up with a holdover tenant should always include a clause in the original lease stating what happens at the end of the lease period in order to protect their property and interests.
-A year-long apartment rental lease, for example, might specify that when the lease expires, it converts to a [month-to-month lease](https://www.investopedia.com/terms/m/month-to-month-tenancy.asp).
+A year-long apartment rental lease, for example, might specify that when the lease expires, it converts to a [[month-to-month lease]](https://www.investopedia.com/terms/m/month-to-month-tenancy.asp).

 If a landlord accepts rent from a holdover tenant, the implications vary based on state and local laws.
 In some cases accepting payment resets the lease term.
 To illustrate, if the original lease was for a year, a new year-long lease starts when the landlord accepts a rent payment after the first lease has expired.
 In other cases accepting payment from a holdover tenant triggers a month-to-month lease.